 by Matt Slick

 I offer two criticisms.
 First the subjective.
-I found that after I had finished reading the book that I was more open to accepting occult ideas.
-I was desensitized a bit to the occult--having spent a few days vicariously involved in it.
-The result was that these dark ideas were simply on my mind, and I was more "aware" of and accepting of the ideas of sorcery, casting spells, using potions, etc. And in a very small way, I noticed my interest in reading the Bible had diminished.
+I found that after I had finished reading the book, I was more open to accepting occult ideas.
+I was desensitized a bit to the occult, having spent a few days vicariously involved in it.
+The result was that these dark ideas were simply on my mind and I was more "aware" of and accepting of the ideas of sorcery, casting spells, using potions, etc. And in a very small way, I noticed my interest in reading the Bible had diminished.
 Now, this is just me and my experience, very subjective, and I do not claim that it is normative.
 It is just my observation of how I felt about it.
-Nevertheless, I can't help wondering how it might effect the young, impressionable kids who are hooked on the books.
+Nevertheless, I can't help wonder how it might effect the young, impressionable kids who are hooked on the books.
 As a Christian, I can't see the influence being a positive one.

 But, as a Christian, I cannot recommend that Christians read the Harry Potter books.

-Most of what you say regarding the above books is very true, but may I disagree with the last paragraph in your review.
+Most of what you say with regard to the above books is very true but may I disagree with the last paragraph in your review.

-I do not believe or accuse anyone of writing the books with the intent of leading anyone astray, but having said that, it is my opinion that these books hold far more danger than first thought.
+I do not believe or accuse anyone of writing the books with the intend of leading anyone astray but having said that it is my opinion that these books hold far more danger than first thought.

 This article is also available in: Español